Higher-dimensional Euclidean and non-Euclidean structures in planar circuit quantum electrodynamics: Some exact results about the spectra

 \subsection{Flat fraction of the spectra}

-For a generic $\{p,q\}$-layout, the fraction $f= \frac{m-n}{m}$ of the spectra corresponding to the flat band is an important property of the circuit.
-We stress that $\{p,q\}$ here refers to the \emph{layout}, but the spectra are a property of the tight-binding Hamiltonian of Eq.~\eqref{ham}, whose underlying lattice is the \emph{line graph}.
-From the results of the last section, the half-wave modes we will have actually $f=\frac{m-n+1}{m}$, but since we are mainly interested in the case of large layouts ($m\gg 1$), we can safely neglect this difference.
-We can determine $f$ from the growth properties of the layout graphs (see the Appendix \ref{apb} for further details).
+For a large $\{p,q\}$-layout, the fraction $f= \frac{m-n}{m}$ ($m\gg 1$) of the spectra corresponding to the flat band is an important property of the circuit.
+We can determine $f$ from the growth properties of the layout graphs (see Appendix \ref{apb} for further details).
 For large hyperbolic layouts, the flat-band fraction tends \emph{exponentially} to

 where